Cosmo-Tech/cosmotech-api-java-client/docs/ScenarioApi.md

     String organizationId = "organizationId_example"; // String | the Organization identifier
     String workspaceId = "workspaceId_example"; // String | the Workspace identifier
     String scenarioId = "scenarioId_example"; // String | the Scenario identifier
-    ScenarioRole scenarioRole = new ScenarioRole(); // ScenarioRole | the new Scenario default security. try {
+    ScenarioRole scenarioRole = new ScenarioRole(); // ScenarioRole | This change the scenario default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the scenario. try {
       ScenarioSecurity result = apiInstance.setScenarioDefaultSecurity(organizationId, workspaceId, scenarioId, scenarioRole);
       System.out.println(result);